Quemuel-Nassor/SO-Scripts/README.md

 # Linux-Scripts
-Repository with linh bash scripts to perform various tasks
+Repository with linux bash scripts to perform various tasks how create a software RAID or install the arch linux